leovigueraye/Fast-Api-Project/README.md

 ## 4) Vote route

- #### This route is about likes or vote system and this route contain code for upvote or back vote there is not logic about down vote
+ #### This route is about likes or vote system and this route contain code for upvote or back vote

 # how to run locally
 First clone this repo